The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 It is the 3+ that is featured in this review and is available in the variants spoken about.

-At the time of writing, I count 5 variants of the kids 3+ electric toothbrush.
+The number of variants and the availability does seem to differ quite considerably, but at the time of writing, I count 6 variants of the kids 3+ electric toothbrush.

 They are as follows: